apache/incubator-heron/website/content/docs/operators/deployment/schedulers/aurora.md

 ## Working with Topologies

-Once you've set up ZooKeeper and generated an Aurora-accessible Heron core binary release, any machine that has the `heron` cli tool can be used to manage Heron topologies (i.e. can submit topologies, activate and deactivate them, etc.).
+After setting up ZooKeeper and generating an Aurora-accessible Heron core binary release, any machine that has the `heron` cli tool can be used to manage Heron topologies (i.e. can submit topologies, activate and deactivate them, etc.).

 The most important thing at this stage is to ensure that `heron` cli is available across all machines that will be [working with topologies](../../../heron-cli).
-Once that has been ensured, you can use Aurora as a scheduler by specifying the proper configuration when managing topologies.
+Once the cli is available, you can use Aurora as a scheduler by specifying the proper configuration when managing topologies.